 All visits to the mines have to be arranged with a DCC member.
-To find out more, read the rest of this page, ring Paul on 0161 493 3132 or visit the Museum when it is open at weekends.
+To find out more, read the rest of this page or visit the Museum when it is open at weekends.
 All visitors (and members) have to comply with certain conditions including listing the names of all those who go down the mines.
 If you want to get the list prepared in advance of your trip, you can download a blank copy here: VISITOR LIST

-There is an excellent tea room behind the Wizard which serves home-made cakes, tea, coffee, etc. at weekends and an ice-cream van in the car park on most days.
+There is an excellent tea room behind the Wizard which serves home-made cakes, tea, coffee, etc. most days of the week and usually an ice-cream van in the car park.
+The Wizard is currently closed (2020).

 For a more detailed map of the area, follow this link to the main Alderley mines page.
 Leaflets about the mines are printed for the Open Days and can also be downloaded here: